Judiciary of Pennsylvania: Courts of common pleas

 The Pennsylvania courts of common pleas are the state trial courts of general jurisdiction.
 There are 60 judicial districts, 53 of which comprise only one of Pennsylvania's 67 counties, and seven comprising two counties.
 Each district has from one to 93 judges.

 The courts of common pleas hear civil cases with an amount in controversy in excess of $7,000 and trials for serious crimes.
 They have original jurisdiction over all cases not exclusively assigned to another court and appellate jurisdiction over judgments from the minor courts.
 They also hear appeals from certain state government and most local government agencies.

 The courts of common pleas also hear matters involving family law (cases involving adoption, divorce, child custody, abuse and neglect, and guardianships), juvenile delinquency, trusts and estates (such as probate), and charitable organizations.

+The First Judicial District, in Philadelphia, has a specialized business court docket, the Commerce Case Management Program, first established in 1999 by administrative order of Judge John W. Herron, as does the Fifth Judicial District in Allegheny County (Pittsburgh), the Commerce and Complex Litigation Center, originally led by Judges R. Stanton Wettick Jr. and Christine Ward.
+Pennsylvania statutory law also encourages the creation of commerce court programs in other judicial districts, as well as on the intermediate appellate level.

 Magisterial district courts

 The commonwealth consists of 67 counties.
 In every county except for Philadelphia County, there are magisterial district courts.
 These courts are inferior courts of limited jurisdiction.
 They handle landlord-tenant matters, small civil claims (cases involving amount in controversy up to $12,000), summary offenses, violations of municipal ordinances, and preliminary hearings and arraignments in greater misdemeanor and felony offenses pursuant to Pennsylvania's Rules of Criminal Procedure which go on to be tried in the courts of common pleas.
 In some counties, such as Chester County, magisterial district courts may issue emergency protection from abuse orders when the Family Court Administration offices of the courts of common pleas are closed.

 Magisterial district courts divide up their jurisdiction by geographical location.
 Most such districts include several municipalities.
-Larger cities and municipalities may be divided seven of which are located within the City of Allentown.
+Larger cities and municipalities may be divided.

 Magisterial district judges do not have to be lawyers; however, those who are not lawyers are required to complete a certification course prior to serving.
 The magisterial district courts are supervised by the president judge of the court of common pleas of that judicial district.